dhmrks/Khakibee/README.md

 ### Khakibee project

-This project is a online booking system that consist of two web aplications, client front-end and admin front-end, and one Restfull API
+This project is a online booking system that consist of two web aplications, client front-end and admin front-end, and a Restfull API

 #### Helpfull links